 You need a proactive plan.
 This means adapting your marketing strategy to manage your brand and speak to your customers.
 It can be a challenge to know which actions and approaches to take, especially in a situation that is constantly changing.

 You can meet this challenge by taking steps to plan for scenarios, monitoring what customers want and planning your marketing strategy accordingly.
-Here are four ways to reinvent your brand during times of crisis.
+Here are four ways to reinvent your brand during times of brand crisis.

 1) Plan for the Possibilities